- Instructions for Form 1120-REIT - Introductory Material

 Any other method authorized by the Internal Revenue Code.

-Generally, a REIT must use the accrual method of accounting if its average annual gross receipts exceed $5 million.
+Generally, a REIT must use the accrual method of accounting if its average annual gross receipts for the 3 prior tax years exceed $26 million.
 See section 448(c).

 Change in accounting method.

-Generally, the REIT must get IRS consent to change either an overall method of accounting or the accounting treatment of any material item.
-To do so, the REIT generally must file Form 3115, Application for Change in Accounting Method.
+Generally, the REIT must get IRS consent to change either an overall method of accounting or the accounting treatment of any material item for income tax purposes.
+To obtain consent, the REIT must generally file Form 3115, Application for Change in Accounting Method.
 See the Instructions for Form 3115 and Pub.
 538 for more information and exceptions.
-Also see Rev. Proc.
-2017-30, 2017-18 I.R.B.1131; or any successor.

 If the REIT's taxable income for the current tax year is figured under a method of accounting different from the method used in the preceding tax year, the REIT may have to make an adjustment under section 481(a) to prevent amounts of income or expenses from being duplicated or omitted.
 This is referred to as a "section 481(a) adjustment."
 The section 481(a) adjustment period is generally 1 year for a net negative adjustment and 4 years for a net positive adjustment.
 However, in some cases, a REIT can elect to modify the section 481(a) adjustment period.
 The REIT must complete the appropriate lines of Form 3115 to make the election.
 See the Instructions for Form 3115 for more information and exceptions.
 If the net section 481(a) adjustment is positive, report it on line 7 as other income.
 If the net section 481(a) adjustment is negative, report it on line 18 as a deduction.